-What is a phase I clinical trail?
+What is a phase I clinical trial?

-A phase I clinical trail is a scientific study conducted to determine whether or not a new medical product, treatment, or device is safe to be used on humans.
+A phase I clinical trial is a scientific study conducted to determine whether or not a new medical product, treatment, or device is safe to be used on humans.
 Phase I trials are conducted once the product, treatment or device has been tested in a laboratory environment and/or on animals.
 This phase of testing involves a limited number of subjects.
 Phase I trials help researchers verify the proper dosage of the drug, as well as, whether to administer it orally or intravenously.
-DIAGNAMICS does not conduct phase I trails.
+DIAGNAMICS does not conduct phase I trials.

 What is a phase II clinical trial?

 After researchers determine that a treatment is reasonably safe in humans (through the data collected in the phase I trial), they begin phase II trials on the treatment.
 Phase II clinical trials determine whether or not the product, treatment, or device is effective in treating the condition for which it was designed.
 Since they involve a larger number of subjects, phase II trials also provide further evidence of the treatment’s safety.

 Phase III clinical trials compare the new medical product, treatment, or device to the treatment options already available.
 These studies help determine whether the new treatment is more effective, or has fewer side effects, than the established treatment.
 Phase III clinical trials begin once both the safety and effectiveness of the experimental treatment have been proven (in phase I and phase II trials).
 They involve hundreds or thousands of subjects and are often “double-blind,” meaning that neither the patient nor the investigator knows which treatment is being administered.